Skip to content

 We’ll call this variant gpt_4o_mini_variant.

-Currently, the only variant type that TensorZero supports for a chat function is chat_completion.
-This is the typical chat completion format used by OpenAI and many other LLM providers.
+The simplest variant type is chat_completion, which is the typical chat completion format used by OpenAI and many other LLM providers.

 The weight field is used to determine the probability of this variant being chosen.
 Since we only have one variant, we’ll give it a weight of 1.0.
 We’ll dive deeper into variant weights in a later section.